sts10/sts10.github.io/_posts/2022-10-24-a-good-netflix-password.markdown

 If you want more than 51 bits of entropy, you can use more than 4 words.
 Please use your own threat model!

-## Epilogue: Other smartTV keyboard layouts?
+## Epilogue: Other smart TV keyboard layouts?

-Above, we assumed the Hamptons house had an smartTV with a particular linear keyboard.
+Above, we assumed the Hamptons house had an smart TV with a particular linear keyboard.

 Following the process above, we can make separate lists for other layouts.
 As you might expect, this results in different word lists.
 See [this repo for more](https://github.com/sts10/remote-words).